-Checklist: Short-term Quick-fixes and Optimizing for the Remote Workforce
+Checklist for Optimizing the Remote Workforce Experience

 In these uncertain times, organizations, globally, are being forced to scramble for solutions that can support doing business with a mostly, if not entirely, remote workforce.
 Initially, many companies will function adequately by leveraging basic web conferencing solutions, messaging apps, email and office productivity platforms, but what will the future hold when it comes to long-term sustainability?